Social Media

 Image credit: Lower Seletar Water Sports Centre

-If you are based near Yishun and Khatib, this one’s for you!
+If you are based near Yishun and Khatib, this kayaking spot is for you!
 Get close to nature as you kayak across Lower Seletar Reservoir.
-Camelot organises kayaking introductory programmes for $25 per pax on the weekends or there are single and double kayak rentals.
+Camelot organises kayaking introductory programmes on the weekends or there are single and double kayak rentals.
+Want to get away from the hustle and bustle of the city?
+Camelot also offers water activities including kayaking around Lazarus Island.

 kayaking singapore kayakasia mangrove kayaking

 Embark on multi-day kayaking trips at various locations within Singapore and around Asia!
-Kayakasia’s Singapore kayaking trips, include St John’s Island, the Mandai River and Pulau Ubin.
-Spend the day out with a mangrove kayaking experience like no other!
+Kayakasia’s Singapore kayaking trips include St John’s Island, the Mandai River and Pulau Ubin and more.
+Spend the day out with a mangrove experience like no other!
 Check the minimum age requirement depending on the kayaking trip you are planning on doing.
-Some tours allow kids as young as 4 years old to join, while others like the 8-hour kayaking tour that explores seven islands has a minimum age of 8 years old.
+Some kayak tours allow kids as young as 4 years old to join, while others like the eight-hour kayaking tour that explores seven islands has a minimum age of 8 years old.

 Kayaking in singapore with kayak fishing fever - kayaks